LiBuchauer/libuchauer.github.io/index.md

 In computational method development, our primary objective is to create tools that facilitate the informative fusion of data from various sources, such as different modalities, technologies or diseases.
 We conceive, prototype and develop algorithms to this end, but also emphasize thorough benchmarking, usability, reproducibility and maintenance.

 ### News
+__December 12th 2024__
+We are currently recruiting an MD thesis student as well as an master's thesis student for exciting projects in single-cell chronobiology.
+Learn more [here](https://libuchauer.github.io/join)

 __August 19th 2024__
 Welcome [Ani](https://libuchauer.github.io/team), who is joining us for a lab rotation as part of her M. Sc. studies in Molecular Medicine!